Phone Theft at Music Festivals

 - Leave backup items locked in a car or secure area, like a locker.
 (Don’t forget it, though)

 - Have Find My (Apple) or Find My Device (Google) set up.
 Don’t get scammed afterward if your phone is taken.

 Ask the Festivals to try...

-This is a shameless plug but Liff Happens helps reduce phone theft at Music Festivals, like with our Protect phone registration & Property Tags, and we help attendees recover from all kinds of item loss.
-So it’s in your best interest (and very much in ours) if you asked the festival to use the Liff App.
+A shameless plug, but Liff Happens helps reduce phone theft at Music Festivals, like with our Protect phone registration & Property Tags, and we help attendees recover from all kinds of item loss.
+So it’s in your best interest (and ours) if you ask all the festivals you attended or plan on attending to use the Liff App.